 Zero Trust Security: How Does It Work and Who Needs It?

 Gone are the days when employees worked from just one location, supported by a local IT infrastructure.
-Today, remote work arrangements are common and highly sought-after, and the traditional network perimeter doesn’t exist anymore because employees now rely on a combination of work and personal devices to access a growing number of cloud services.
+Today, remote work arrangements are common and highly sought-after.
+The traditional network perimeter doesn’t exist anymore.
+That’s because employees now rely on a combination of work and personal devices to access a growing number of cloud services.

 What Is Zero Trust Security?